-5.3 Testing VAM Validity with Lotteries
+5.3 Testing VAM validity with lotteries

 Of course, a precise but highly biased estimate of posterior of school value-added is likely to be as problematic as an extremely noisy estimate.
 We next consider the use of quasi-experimental school assignment variation to test for selection bias in observational VAMs.
-The key assumption of an observational VAM is selection-onobservables: conditional on a set of included controls $X_i$ , school enrollment is as good as randomly assigned.
+The key assumption of an observational VAM is selection-onobservables: conditional on a set of included controls X_i , school enrollment is as good as randomly assigned.
 This assumption can be tested with the help of a regression of the form:

-$$Y_i = \sum_j \alpha_j D{ij} + X'i \mu + \nu_i, \qquad (32)$$ where $X_i$ is the vector of controls in the causal model, (23).
+$$Y_i = \sum_j \alpha_j D{ij} + X'i \mu + \nu_i, \qquad (32)$$ where X_i is the vector of controls in the causal model (23).
 This regression model differs from (23) only in that it is defined as a regression and so may have parameters different from those in the causal model.
-The error term in this model, $\nu_i$ , therefore differs from the random part of potential outcomes, $\eta_i$ .
+The error term in this model, ν_i , therefore differs from the random part of potential outcomes, η_i .

 Under selection-on-observables, the parameters of the causal model (23) and the regression (32) coincide so that $\alpha_j = \beta_j$ for all schools j.
-Moreover, the regression residual coincides with residual ability: $\nu_i = \eta_i$ .
+Moreover, the regression residual coincides with residual ability: $\nu_i = \eta_i$.
 Student ability should, in turn, be unrelated to any randomness in school offers for the same reasons underlying Assumption 1A.
-Thus, a consequence of selection on observables is orthogonality of OLS residuals and (recentered) assignment indicators $Z{i\ell}$ :
+Thus, a consequence of selection-on-observables is orthogonality of OLS residuals with (adjusted) assignment indicators.